BayesianModelingandComputationInPython/BookCode_Edition1/markdown/preface.md

 ideas from Bayesian statistics such as priors, likelihoods and posteriors as well as some basic statistical concepts like random variables, probability distributions, expectations.
-For those of you that are a little bit rusty, we provide a whole section inside [Appendiceal Topics](app), with a refresher about basic statistical concepts.
+For those of you that are a little bit rusty, we provide a whole section inside Chapter [11](app), with a refresher about basic statistical concepts.
 A couple of good books explaining these concepts in more depth are Understanding Advanced Statistical Methods